 Main Stacks: The bulk of the books on all subjects.
-Check out duration is two weeks, with nenewals.
+Check out duration is two weeks, with renewals.

-Quick Reads: A section of thin books for easy reading and enjoyment.
+Quick Reads: A section of shorter books easy reading and enjoyment.
 Fiction and non-fiction.

 Magazines: A variety of titles from the American Photo and New Yorker to Sports Illustrated, Skateboarding, with titles on fashion, travel and exploration, technology, art, world events, etc.

 Spanish Books: A section covering all subjects, including fiction, housed in the Fireside Room.

 Fiction: Most of the fiction-novels, short stories-are found in the Fireside Room.

 Primary Sources: The Library has select items for research.
 These include a collection of unpublished Civil War letters, local history books and documents, school newspapers and Yearbooks.

 All cataloged materials are listed with the Dewey Decimal System.
 The ten major categories consist of the following: